alp82/abmash/README.markdown

 Maven
 -----
-Abmash snapshots are available as Maven repository.
+Abmash snapshots are available in a Maven repository.

 First put the following repository in your `pom.xml`: